 This catalog is prepared in advance of the period of time it covers, and therefore changes in programs and policies may occur.
-These changes will be published quarterly (or more frequently if needed) in an addendum appended to the end of the catalog and published on kpsahs.edu.
+These changes will be published as needed in an addendum appended to the end of the catalog and published on kpsahs.edu.
 This catalog is revised annually.